bwaldvogel/liblinear-java/README.md

 This is the Java version of LIBLINEAR.

-The project site of the original `C++` version is located at:
+The project site of the original `C++` version is located at
        http://www.csie.ntu.edu.tw/~cjlin/liblinear/

-The upstream changelog can be found at:
+The upstream changelog can be found at
        http://www.csie.ntu.edu.tw/~cjlin/liblinear/log

 Please be aware that the code would be written differently at various places,